jsbisht/aws-developer-associate/vpc.md

 We create a EC2 instance in the public subnet (Web Tier) and EC2 instance within private subnet (App Tier).

 - We create the NAT Gateway for each AZ linking it to the public subnet (Web Tier) during the creation
-  - Also, allocate elatic IP to the NAT Gateway
+  - Also, allocate elastic IP to the NAT Gateway
 - We create the Route Table for each AZ linking them to the VPC
   - Edit each route and link them to NAT Gateway
   - Use **destination** as `0.0.0.0/0` and pick the appropriate NAT gateway as **target**